inplayer-org/inplayer-ui/src/elements/Accordion/Readme.md

 <br/>- `accordionAction` (action that should be called on button click)
 <br/> - `renderContent` (action used to render the content)

+and `contentHeight` - that determines the height of the wrapper.

 ```jsx static
 const panels = [
   {